Riblja Čorba: Mid 1980s: The crisis and decline in popularity, lineup change and comeback

 At the end of 1983, Riblja Čorba represented Yugoslavia on an international youth festival in Bulgaria.
 The title of the festival was The Balkans – A Zone without Nuclear weapons.
 The band held four concerts, the first one, in Plovdiv, attended only by young socialist activists with special invitations, forced by security to remain on their seats throughout the whole concert.
 On the closing ceremony, the band performed after Greek folk dancers, Bulgarian rhythm dancers and Romanian youth theatre, which performed the play Specter of Capitalism Attacks the Youth of the East.
 Prior to the concert, the band was asked by the organizers not to perform the song "Kako je lepo biti glup".

 Riblja Čorba's fifth studio album, Večeras vas zabavljaju muzičari koji piju (Tonight You Will Be Entertained by Musicians Who Drink), was released in 1984.
 As Riblja Čorba's record label PGP-RTB refused to pay for the recording in London, the band signed a contract with PGP-RTB's main competitor, Jugoton.
 However, the album ended up being recorded in Ljubljana and mixed in London.
 It was produced by Kornelije Kovač.
 Immediately after the album was released, state's censors declared songs "Mangupi vam kvare dete" ("Bad Boys Are Spoiling Your Kid") and "Besni psi" ("Rabid Dogs") "ethically unsuitable".
-The censors labeled the album as kitsch, which meant the price of it had to be higher than the normal record price.
+The censors labeled the album as kitsch, which meant the price of it had to be higher than the regular record price.
 "Besni psi" even caused an international scandal.
 Because of the lyrics "Grčki šverceri, arapski studenti, negativni elementi, maloletni delikventi i besni psi". ("Greek smugglers, Arab students, negative elements, juvenile delinquents and rabid dogs"), embassys of three Arab countries and Zaire protested because, in their words, "Đorđević equated foreign students and rabid dogs", and the Yugoslav Ministry of Culture demanded an analysis of the song by the experts.
 Prior to the promotional concert in Belgrade, the Yugoslav Ministry of Foreign Affairs demanded from the band not to perform the song.